dasmeh/Neutral_Zone/README.md

 (Equation 2)

-We calculated P_mutation (i →j), i.e., the probability that VIM-2 transitions from the state ith to jth with single point mutations, from experimentally determined DME distribution47,49.
+We calculated P_mutation (i →j), i.e., the probability that VIM-2 transitions from the state ith to jth with single point mutations, from experimentally determined DME distribution.
 The second term, P_selection (i →j), shows the fixation probability of such mutations.
 To estimate this probability, we related EC50 to fitness (Equation 1), and calculated the selection coefficient of any arising mutation on the wtVIM-2 background as:

 ![Screen Shot 2023-02-28 at 9 31 49 AM](https://user-images.githubusercontent.com/6492012/221797621-00898d2c-cfcf-438b-a120-8ddc5d6251d1.png)